|With their metabolic processes and products, microorganisms are able to extract metals from ore bodies.|

 With their metabolic processes and products, microorganisms are able to extract metals.
 Bioleaching exploits this ability.
 Its application is particularly suitable for processing ores with low metal contents, which are usually difficult or even impossible to process when using conventional physicochemical methods.

 Sulfidic minerals, for instance, can be leached by technologies which are already established using iron or sulfur-oxidizing bacteria (e.g., Acidithiobacillus ferrooxidans).
 They are commonly used to industrially produce copper and other accompanying elements.
 However, they do not apply to non-sulfidic sources or complex raw materials.
-HIF researchers are, therefore, developing sustainable leaching processes that can meet these challenges and open up new application fields.
+The Biotechnology Department is, therefore, developing sustainable leaching processes that can meet these challenges and open up new application fields.

 - Development of biological leaching processes for recovering metals from sulfide and non-sulfide minerals at high pH values (e.g., carbonate rich ores)